Caching & CDN

 The CDN keys on the full URL including query string.
 That means:

-Use https://szum.io/c/{id} (saved charts) when many recipients will fetch the same chart – emails, dashboards, Slack.
-The opaque short URL is bytes-identical for every recipient, so cache hit rates approach 100%.
+Use /c/{id} (saved charts) or /e/{id} (interactive embeds) when many recipients will fetch the same chart – emails, dashboards, Slack, iframes.
+The opaque short URL is bytes-identical for every recipient, so cache hit rates approach 100% and the average viewer gets the chart back instantly from the nearest edge.

 See also